A traveler was thirsty so he approached a well at the entrance to

 Corporation) airs re-runs of Winter Sonata, Jewel in the

-Palace and other dramas as well.
-Many fans come to Korea to visit the drama
+Palace, and other shows as well.
+Many fans come to Korea to visit TV show